yoshuawuyts/knowledge/life/travel.md

 ## Emigrating
 Emigrating is a tricky beast.
 There's tons of things you need to take care of.
 Here's a short list:
-- information of embassee or consulate
+- information of embassy or consulate
 - digital passport (DigID)
 - taxes
 - health insurance